Best for Protection in the Bathroom

 Plans and Starting Costs

 All Life Alert systems are paid for on a month-to-month basis; there are no quarterly or annual payment plans or discounts.
-The plans range in price from $49 for the basic in-home device, referred to by Life Alert as the “first level of protection,” to $89 for the comprehensive bundle of devices.
+The plans range in price from $49 for the basic in-home device to $89 for the comprehensive bundle of devices.

-Life Alert customers must sign a three-year service agreement.
+Unlike most other medical alert providers, Life Alert does require that all customers sign a three-year service agreement.
 If a customer wishes to end their service with Life Alert before the contract has ended, they may be responsible for paying for the rest of the term.
-If a user must end their service for a “qualifying reason” such as moving to a nursing home, they may be able to end the contract without paying any fees.

 - $95 for the In the Home device